SnootyMonkey/coming-soon/README.md

 cd my-lander
 ```

-**3)** Open the file called **config.edn** in a text editor.
-You should see a **:coming-soon** block where you can enter admin access details, and a **:landing-page** block where you can configure the appearance of the landing page (your site's name, app summary, colors, background, etc).
+**3)** Edit the file called **config.edn** in a text editor.

-The **:coming-soon** block is where you set the admin username and password for accessing your stored contacts. **PLEASE CHANGE YOUR USERNAME AND PASSWORD!**
+You should see a **:coming-soon** block where you can enter admin access details for accessing your stored contacts. **PLEASE CHANGE YOUR USERNAME AND PASSWORD!**

+You should also see a **:landing-page** block where you can configure the appearance of the landing page (your site's name, app summary, colors, background, etc).

+Update the copy to describe your application and change the colors, fonts, and other elements to customize your landing page.

+Replace the logo file **resources/public/img/logo.png** with your own logo, or edit the config file to include an empty string **""** rather than **"/img/logo.png"** for the **:logo** setting.

 You can set your Google Analytics tracking id in the **:google-analytics-key** setting of the **:landing-page** block if you have a Google Analytics account you'd like to use.

-Replace the logo file **resources/public/img/logo.png** with your own logo, or edit the config file to include an empty string **""** rather than **"/img/logo.png"** for the **:logo** setting.
+**4)** Create a git repository for your app.

-**4)** Once you have completed editing **config.edn** to add your app's settings, run the following commands in your coming-soon folder to create a [git](http://git-scm.com/) repository out of your app's files:
+Once you have completed editing **config.edn** to add your app's settings, run the following commands in your coming-soon folder to create a [git](http://git-scm.com/) repository out of your app's files:

 ```console
 git init